The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 Frequently Asked Questions

-Why travel to a conference?
+Why invest in the conference recordings?
 Shouldn’t I just trust my doctor to tell me all this?

-Afib is such a complicated condition (even doctors will tell you that) … it is impossible for your doctor to provide the depth of information needed in the short appointments insurance allows.
-That is why being here is so valuable—you get information that you might never be able to get during a visit with your doctor, or it might take years to collect up all this information from doctor visits.
+Afib is such a complicated condition (even doctors will tell you that) … it is impossible for your doctor to provide the depth of information needed in the short appointments allowed by insurance.
+That is why watching the conference recordings is so valuable—you get information that you might never be able to get during a visit with your doctor, or it might take years to collect all this information from doctor visits.

-Also, consider how much money you’ll save when you’re able to make the most effective decisions about your afib.
+Also, consider how much money you’ll save, not only because the recordings are a convenient way to hear from the world’s leading afib experts without leaving home, but also because you’re able to make the most effective decisions about your afib.
 Your new knowledge could save you money on unnecessary healthcare.

 Most importantly, think about what this information could do to enhance your quality of life.

-This conference provides you with unparalleled access to experts, in person, and can therefore give you confidence in your treatment options and plan.
+This conference provides you with unparalleled access to the experts in afib, and can therefore give you confidence in your treatment options and plan.
 With that comes peace of mind for you and your loved ones, even as you get back to doing the things you love (most likely faster than you’d be able to if you were figuring it out on your own!).

 What is that worth to you?

-In our estimate, in the 10 years since we’ve been offering this conference, hundreds, if not thousands, of people have found their afib solution.
-These folks will not return to the conference this year because, as a result of what they learned at the conference in previous years, they’re now afib-free.
+In our estimate, in the 11 years since we’ve been offering this conference, hundreds, if not thousands, of people have found their afib solution.
+These folks don’t need to return to the conference because, as a result of what they learned at the conference in previous years, they’re now afib-free.

 Why can’t you bring the conference to me in my city?

-We hear this request over and over, and we’d LOVE to bring the conference to as many cities as possible.
-Truthfully, it’s a full year’s work to put on this (huge) conference.
-It’s even more work to bring together top faculty from all over the country—the ones from whom you most want to hear—all in one place at one time (it would be difficult to get this caliber of experts to smaller local/regional events).
+We hear this request over and over every year.
+We’d LOVE to bring the conference to as many cities as possible.
+Truthfully, this huge conference is a full year’s work (and we’re already working on the conference for next year).
+Consider that we bring together the top faculty from all over the world, all in one place at one time.
+These are the faculty from whom you most want to hear!
+It would be difficult to get this caliber of experts to smaller local/regional events.
 We must make it convenient for them, so we hold it in a city with direct flights from where most major heart centers are located—which means it’s easy for YOU to get here, too.
+We hope you’ll consider joining us in person next year!

 Information related to afib seems confusing and overwhelming.
 How can I be sure I’ll understand what the experts are saying?